Lukas2020-code/bmi_calculator/README.md

 ### Existing Features
 - Calculate User Age
-    - This function calculate user age to store it in the workseet
+    - This function calculate user age and store it in the workseet

  - Calculate BMI
-    - User provide the weight and height
+    - This function calculate user BMI
-    - This function calculate user BMI by provided user data
+    - User's provide the weight and height through the questions they have to answer

   - Display result to the user
     - User get a calculated result of BMI